 How Can I Improve Old Garden Soil Over the Winter?

-If I have it, my favorite way to improve garden soil over the winter is to simply add a top dressing of compost.
+If I have it, my favorite way to improve garden soil over the winter is to add a top dressing of compost.

 In our garden, we use organic no-till methods, which hugely reduce the work involved in adding compost to the soil.
-No backbreaking digging here – we just spread a layer of compost on the soil, and let nature do the rest!
+No backbreaking digging here – we just spread a layer of compost on the ground and let nature do the rest!

 How Can I Improve My Garden Soil Cheaply Over the Winter?

-Green manures, also known as cover crops, are seeds that are sown on bare, dormant ground.
+Green manures, also known as cover crops, are seeds sown on bare, dormant ground.
 These germinate and grow quickly, protecting the soil from erosion and adding essential organic matter and nutrients to the soil

-Cheap, easy, and very effective – what more could you want!
+Cheap, easy, and very effective – what more could you want?